Taxation in the Republic of Ireland: Corporate tax (CT)

 Ireland's Corporate Tax System has seen Ireland labelled a tax haven, and in June 2018, academics estimated that Ireland was the largest global tax haven.
-Ireland's reputation as a tax haven for foreign multinationals to avoid global taxes contrasts with that fact that Ireland's overall tax receipts are in line with the EU and OECD averages (when properly adjusted using Irish GNI*, and not the distorted Irish GDP).
+Ireland's reputation as a tax haven for foreign multinationals to avoid global taxes contrasts with the fact that Ireland's overall tax receipts are in line with the EU and OECD averages (when properly adjusted using Irish GNI*, and not the distorted Irish GDP).

 Taxes on income (PAYE and PRSI)

 Income tax

 Income tax is charged in respect of all property, profits, or gains.
 Since 2002, Ireland has operated a tax year coinciding with the calendar year (1 January to 31 December).
 The change coincided with the introduction of the euro in Ireland.
 For administrative purposes, taxable income is expressed under four schedules: